Introduction

 Experimental

-Lay out of LS Design
+Layout out of LS Design

 The Latin square design is used to control two sources

 of variability in the experimental units.
-So, both rows and columns are as
+So, both rows and columns are blocking factors.
+It removes the variation from the measured response variable in

 both directions.

-Let we have 4 treatments, i.e. A, B, C, and D. (P =
+Let us have 4 treatments, i.e., A, B, C, and D (P =

 4).
-We required
+We required experimental units.

-Step – 1: Develop a standard Latin square or select any Latin square derived from standard Latin square.
+Step – 1: Develop a standard Latin square or select any Latin square derived from a standard Latin square.

 |